Tobiloba0102/Superstore-Global-Sales-Analysis/README.md

 Methodology:
 The data for this Superstore Analysis report was obtained from kaggle.com (https://www.kaggle.com/datasets/anandku79/kaggle), covering the period from 2010 to 2017.
 The data was analyzed and cleaned using Microsoft Power BI, The steps taken to plan the data visualization include,
+- I sorted the rows and colulmns
+- I made sure the data was cleaned from any outliers and also validated the enitre data for accuracy
 - I explored the data for patterns
 - Created a column for Total Sales using DAX functions ( Total Sales = Sales_Data[Units_Sold] * Sales_Data[Unit_SellingPrice] )
 - I planned the visuals